JakeStrube/JakeStrube.github.io/docs/Schematic_Design/index.md

 ![PCB Bottom 3D model](PCB3D-Back.png)

 #### Higher Resoultion Image
-A higher resoultion image can be found in this [PDF of PCB.](PCB-DRC.pdf)
+The higher resoultion images can be found in this [PDF of PCB.](PCB-DRC.pdf)

 ## Hardware Checkoff: